SofaPirate/Plaquette/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``SquareWave`` unit type provides two parameters when it is created that allows
 you to configure the oscillator's behavior.
+Both are optional: if not specified, they will
+take default values.

 .. code:: cpp